gvwilson/thirdbit/src/fiction/iffy/index.md

 in the bottom row,
 was Commander Johnson Wales,
-another man named Surjinder Johel that Iffy guessed was Doctor Johel's father, and an older version of herself labeled Suhailah Kwan.
+another man named Surjinder Johel that Iffy guessed was Doctor Johel's father, and an older version of herself labeled Suhailah Yuen.

 There were no other recordings, at least not that Iffy could find, but there were maps showing a network of maintenance tunnels just big enough for raccoons or slinky bots, some running for kilometers.
-She would be able to fit her arm into one of them, but no more.
+She would be able to fit her head into them, but no more.

 There were other tunnels,
 though,
 big enough for people and heavy equipment.
-Some were dense with red flags that showed collapse, flooding, or chronic instability.
+Some were dense with red flags that showed collapse or flooding.
 She puzzled over that for a second before dismissing it.

 It took her a few minutes to realize that the web of tunnels wasn't centered on the Niobium base.
 Instead,
-its heart was a kilometer further south.
+its heart was a couple of kilometers further south.
 That wasn't what made Iffy chew her lips as she studied the accompanying schematics, though.
 She could think of a hundred uses for a superconducting ring large enough to sail the *Guinevere* through,